micropython/micropython/docs/wipy/tutorial/intro.rst

     If you experience a lot of static electricity in your area (eg dry and cold climates), take extra care not to shock the WiPy.
-If your WiPy came in a ESD bag, then this bag is the best way to store and carry the pyboard as it will protect it agains static discharges.
+If your WiPy came in a ESD bag, then this bag is the best way to store and carry the WiPy as it will protect it agains static discharges.

 As long as you take care of the hardware, you should be okay.
 It's almost impossible to break the software on the WiPy, so feel free to play around